Why Form a Single-Member LLC?

 To prevent piercing the corporate veil:

-- Sign in the name of the business
+- Sign business documents in your LLC’s name

 - Stay in good standing with the state